casangi/casadocs/docs/tasks/task_accor.rst

 .. _Description:

 Description
-   Determine amplitude calibration from auto-correlations
+   **accor** determines the amplitude calibration from auto-correlations.

-   .. rubric:: Summary

    .. warning:: **WARNING: accor** is currently an experimental task.
 Use with
       care and report issues back to the CASA team via the `NRAO helpdesk <http://help.nrao.edu>`__.

-   **accor** determines the amplitude calibration from auto-correlations.

    The **accor** task determines the amplitude corrections from the apparent normalization of the mean autocorrelation spectra.
    Mis-normalization of the autocorrelations (and thus also the